tretaki/tretaki.github.io/index.md

 <br><br>
-Contributions of individual countries with most cases in the world.
+Per capita data and contributions of individual countries with most cases in the {{ page.title }}.

 {% include world_stacks.bokeh %}